cyue0016/polite_minor_thesis/README.md

 python src/basic/read_csv.py
 python src/basic/process_requests.py  --forum_file data/stanfordMOOCForumPostsSet/stanfordMOOCForumPostsSet.xlsx [path of the excel file] --forum_text_column "Text" [Text column of the excel file] --tagger_path stanford-postagger-full-2020-11-17/stanford-postagger-4.2.0.jar [jar file of the Stanford Postagger] --word2vec GoogleNews-vectors-negative300.bin [pretrained word2vec embeddings binary file]
 ```
+After the preprocessing, the pkl files should be ready for model training, the Shared vocab size is 8765 while the New vocab size is 339.

 To train the politeness classifier from scratch, please run
 ```